EC528-Fall-2025/CloudNeuro-Tekton/README.md

 * Non-expert of cloud nor HPC

 Responsibilities:
-* Package their software so that it can be used in a variety of target environments, including HPC and Kubernetes
+* Provides resources to research computing team to package their software so that it can be used in a variety of target environments, including HPC and Kubernetes.

+**Persona 3**: Research Computing Administrator
+* Role Description: A member of the research team / overarching administration for multiple research teams.
+Primary role is managing the Kubernetes project, deploying Orthanc, configuring storage/authentication, and operating Tekton pipelines for chosen preprocessing steps.

+Key characteristics:
+* Skilled in cloud deployments and Kubernetes, not medicine

+Responsibilities:
+* Deploy and maintain the cloud-native environment
+* Manage namespaces, PVCs, resource quotas, and secrets
+* Ensure mutiple users can submit studies without interfering with each other

 ### 3. Scope and Features Of The Project
 The scope of this project is to demonstrate how neuroimaging pipelines can be executed in a cloud-native pipeline using Tekton on OpenShift.
 The team will focus first on achieving the minimum goal of successfully running a neuroimaging workflow end-to-end, then extend the work by pursuing either **Branch A** (user-facing platform) or **Branch B** (pipeline translation tool).